Literature / Chalet School

 - Ruritania: Belsornia, Princess Elisaveta's homeland.

 - Sadist Teacher: Woe betide any pupil who gets on the wrong side of Miss Cochrane or Herr Laubach, the temperamental art master (who's surprisingly popular, despite having made several pupils cry and having thrown art things at Joey after she was messing around in one of his classes).
-Miss Cochrane does have reasons for being difficult, though - see Broken Bird above.
+Miss Cochrane does have reasons for being difficult, though - see her entry on the character sheet for why.

 - Samaritan Syndrome: Joey and Mary Lou Trelawney have a mild case of it in the Swiss books, with their insistence on 'butting in' whenever a new girl has problems.
 Justified to an extent as characters such as Phoebe Wychcote genuinely need and appreciate their help.